ArkEcosystemArchive/docs-legacy/docs/cookbook/deployer/setup.md

 ![Image 8](./assets/setup/8.png)

-Go to the “New” tab, give your network a name, input the URL of your bridgechain node (including “http://” and leaving the “/” off the end), and then enable “Force”.
+Go to the “New” tab, give your network a name, input the URL of your BridgeChain node (including “http://” and leaving the “/” off the end), and then enable “Force”.
 The Force option means the desktop wallet will always connect to this peer when dealing with the Network, and won’t deal with any Peers.
 Once done, click on the “Create” button.

 ![Image 9](./assets/setup/9.png)